-Pension for retired and deferred members will be increased in 2021 by 0.70%.
-We have assumed pensions will subsequently increase following 2021 by 0.75% per year.
+We have assumed pensions will increase by 1.00% per year on average.
 We have included in our valuation a provision for the full amount of pension increases to be paid out of the Plan with respect to pensions paid by Great-West Life.